mfournier01/mfournier.github.io/content/_index.md

       subtitle: ''
       text: |-

         My main topic of interest is the multiphase nature of the intracluster medium and the interaction between feedback from supermassive black holes, thermal instabilities and magnetic fields.
 To explore these questions, I use advanced numerical methods and run GPU-accelerated simulations on supercomputers.
-When I'm not working, I enjoy bouldering, playing the drums, attending concert and practicing photography.

         In the past, I have also been working on neutrino detectors, cosmological simulations of galaxy formation and cosmic ray physics.
     design: